Desktop software for 3D facial analysis to assist in equitable diagnosis, treatment monitoring and surgical planning.

 Facial appearance has long been understood to offer insight into a person’s health.
 To an experienced clinician, atypical facial features may signify the presence of an underlying rare or genetic disease.
 Further changes in facial features can also be observed in pharmacological treatments.

 Historically, measuring the size and shape of a patient’s facial features (facial morphometrics) in clinical diagnosis has relied upon the use of manual measuring aids such as callipers, rulers or tape measures, and angle measuring tools such as protractors which are held against the appropriate part of a patient’s face to read off a measurement.

-Cliniface engages with multiple organisations including researchers, clinicians, pharmaceutical companies, clinical trial companies and state and national health agencies to deliver a multifaceted program of work.
+Cliniface engaged with multiple organisations, including researchers, clinicians, pharmaceutical companies, clinical trial companies and state and national health agencies to deliver a multifaceted program of work.

 FrontierSI has supported the Cliniface project since its inception and continues to provide project management and end-user engagement support as the project continues to scale.
 Clinical lead, Prof Gareth Baynam and his team at Genetic Services WA have successfully raised the awareness of 3D facial analysis through national and international networks in the rare and undiagnosed disease realm.
 This has enabled significant support for continued development of the software and importantly assisted in transitioning the research into clinical practice.